 About the course

-The MPhil in Environmental Change and Management aims to give you a broad appreciation of all aspects of the management of people and institutions in relation to environmental change, you will become analytical in your approach, and a competent and aware decision maker.
-The second year is devoted to researching and writing a thesis of 30,000 words.
+The MPhil in Environmental Change and Management aims to give you a broad appreciation of major processes of environmental change and of the people and institutions involved in environmental management.
+The course seeks to produce environmental leaders who are interdisciplinary and analytical in their approach to environmental issues, and competent and aware decision makers.

 - examine the nature, causes and impacts of major types of environmental change.
 How do these changes operate and interact on global, regional and local scales?
 How do they relate to critical social and ecological systems?